 Green Impact, the University's environmental accreditation scheme, plays a pivotal role.
 The scheme supports and encourages departments and colleges across the University to reduce their own environmental impacts with practical ways to reduce waste, use materials wisely and reduce costs.

 - Consider if you really need to buy a new item – how often will you use it?
 What will happen to it later?
 Can you borrow the item from another department, find it on WARPit or buy in partnership to share the cost and increase the use?

 - Consider giving up your desk bin.
 Using communal waste stations for general waste and recycling increases the recycling rates.

 - Share unwanted items with other departments that may need them on WARPit, and look for pre-used items before purchasing new.
 We also offer a reuse scheme for lab-based equipment – UniGreenScheme, an asset resale service in which departments receive a portion of the resale value.
 Read the user guide for more information.

 - Make sure your dry mixed recycling is clean and uncontaminated.
 Follow the signs to recycle correctly.

 - If in doubt, find out!
-Check our waste guide and A-Z recycling if you are not sure what to do with your waste, or contact us if you're still not sure.
+Check our waste guide and A-Z recycling if you are unsure what to do with your waste, or contact us if you're still unsure.